dead-man1/WaterWall/tunnels/PacketsToStream/description.md

 - packet forwarding continues normally

-This keeps the tunnel simple and avoids unbounded packet buffering during backpressure.

 ### Finish and line recreation

 If the stream-facing line toward the next node finishes:

 - the old line is discarded
-- the packet-side read buffer is cleared
+- the read buffer is cleared
 - a fresh stream-facing line is created
 - the next node is initialized again on that new line

-This gives the tunnel a persistent packet-facing role while allowing the data-side line to be recreated transparently.
+This keeps the packet-facing role stable while allowing automatic recreation of the stream-side line.

 ### Buffering limits

-The read stream used for reconstructing IPv4 packets has a fixed overflow limit.
+The read stream uses a fixed overflow limit.

 Current limit:

 - `65536 * 2` bytes

-If the buffered return data grows beyond that limit, the read stream is emptied.
+If buffered return data grows beyond that limit, the read stream is emptied.

 ## Notes And Caveats

 - `PacketsToStream` has no tunnel-specific JSON settings today.
-- Packet boundary reconstruction is based on IPv4 headers.
-- This tunnel is most useful when the previous side is packet-oriented and the next side is stream-oriented.
+- This node is framing-based (`2-byte length + payload`), not IPv4-length based.
+- Pair it with `StreamToPackets` on the other side to restore packet boundaries.
 - Upstream `est`, `pause`, `resume`, and `finish`, plus downstream `init`, are not part of the intended normal callback path for this tunnel.